intel/BDTK/docs/user/quick-start.rst

    $ cd ${path-to-presto}
    $ mvn clean install -DskipTests

 2. Set up in IntelliJ

 Download and install IntellliJ You can also use any other IDE however the instructions in this document will only concern IntelliJ.

 a.
-Open IntelliJ and use ‘Open Existing’ to open the presto project: Click File > New > Module From Existing Sources .. > , Then go to presto_cpp/java/presto-native-tests/pom.xml.
+Open IntelliJ and use 'Open Existing' to open the presto project: Click File > New > Module From Existing Sources .. > , Then go to presto_cpp/java/presto-native-tests/pom.xml.
 b.
 Now lets create the configuration for HiveExternalWorkerQueryRunner.
 We will need three env variables for this purpose, so copy the following below and replace the text in bold with your specific text.

    i.
 Env Variables: PRESTO_SERVER=<YOUR_PATH_TO_PRESTO_SERVER>;DATA_DIR=/Users/<YOUR_USER_NAME>/Desktop;WORKER_COUNT=0